Rent Guarantor Scheme

 The Scheme is open to overseas and EU students and in exceptional circumstances to UK students where no alternative UK guarantors are available. e.g. care-leavers, students who are estranged from their family, and other exceptional circumstances.

-The University is prepared to act as Rent Guarantor for rent payable under an Short Assured Tenancy if you do not have a UK guarantor.
+The University is prepared to act as Rent Guarantor for rent payable under a Short Assured Tenancy or Private Residential Tenancy if you do not have a UK guarantor.
 This is provided should you:

 - have no debts to the University of Edinburgh